 What tangible steps does the Government intend to take in the field of digitisation aimed at providing a favourable environment for the efficient development of digitisation in Serbia?

 – As a society, we must step up to meet changes that will accelerate our accession to the group of developed economies, and great potential for faster development lies in digitisation.
-The government has already taken certain steps, namely by raising the level of the Ministerial Council for Innovative Entrepreneurship and Information Technology to a higher level, the level of the prime minister.
+The government has already taken specific steps, namely by raising the level of the Ministerial Council for Innovative Entrepreneurship and Information Technology to a higher level, the level of the prime minister.

 The Office for Information Technology and Electronic Administration has been established, as the centre of functioning in the Government, and we also intend to set up a Coordination Body for IT and e-government, which, besides myself, as prime minister, would include the director of the Office for IT, the directors of the IT sectors of all state bodies, representatives of universities, the economy and nongovernmental organisations.
-So, we will include all segments of society, because digitisation is an inclusive and comprehensive process.
+So, we will include all segments of society because digitisation is an inclusive and comprehensive process.

 As of the beginning of this year, 6.7 million documents became available in electronic form, which will save citizens six million hours of waiting at counters and require them to pay as much as 245 million dinars less per year for various charges.
-We are investing in IT education and working on legal regulations that will ease the launching of private IT business; we are also working to improve the system for linking institutions and information exchange, as well as on establishing a cyber security centre.
+We are investing in IT education and working on legal regulations that will ease the launching of private IT business; we are also working to improve the system for linking institutions and information exchange, as well as on establishing a cybersecurity centre.

 In your opinion, how is the quality of public-private dialogue?
 In this context, how would you assess the contribution of the Foreign Investors Council to this dialogue over the last 15 years?

-The dialogue between the business community and the Serbian government is very important and such invitations should always be answered positively, as this is one way of continuing to solve the problems faced by businesses in their everyday operations.
-For me, dialogue is crucial, because even when we don’t agree, we still need to talk.
+The dialogue between the business community and the Serbian government is very important, and such invitations should always be answered positively, as this is one way of continuing to solve the problems faced by businesses in their everyday operations.
+For me, a dialogue is crucial, because even when we don’t agree, we still need to talk.
 I believe that constructive dialogue and conflicting stances always yield the best solutions.

 The Foreign Investors Council has been a significant partner of the Serbian Government all these years, capable of recognising and supporting economic policy, while at the same time helping us, with its opinions and research results, to face everything hindering the business world and how we can work together to improve the business environment.

-I would like to thank all members of the Foreign Investors Council for understanding that reforms often go slowly, but also for recognising that the Government has sincere intentions and is working with devotion every day on implementing them and changing Serbia for the better.
+I want to thank all members of the Foreign Investors Council for understanding that reforms often go slowly, but also for recognising that the Government has sincere intentions and is working with devotion every day on implementing them and changing Serbia for the better.
 Thanks for criticism that’s always constructive and helped us to advance faster and change all segments of our society.
 Only together can we be successful.